dat-ecosystem-archive/dat-node/readme.md

 [![Travis](https://img.shields.io/travis/datproject/dat-node/master.svg?style=flat-square)](https://travis-ci.org/datproject/dat-node) [![npm](https://img.shields.io/npm/v/dat-node.svg?style=flat-square)](https://npmjs.org/package/dat-node)

+[Dat](http://datproject.org) is a decentralized tool for distributing data and files, built for scientific and research data.
+You can start using Dat today in these client applications:

+* [Dat Command Line](https://github.com/datproject/dat): Use Dat in the command line
+* [Dat Desktop](https://github.com/datproject/dat-desktop): A desktop application for Dat
+* [Beaker Browser](beakerbrowser.com): An experimental P2P browser with Dat built in

-[Dat](http://datproject.org) is a decentralized tool for distributing data and files, built for scientific and research data. **dat-node** is a module to help you build node applications using Dat on the *file system*.
+**dat-node** is a high-level module to help you build node applications using Dat on the *file system*.
 See [dat-js](https://github.com/datproject/dat-js) if you want to build browser-friendly Dat applications.

-Want to use Dat in the command line or an app (not build applications)?
-Check out:

-* [Dat CLI](https://github.com/datproject/dat): Use Dat in the command line
-* [Dat-Desktop](https://github.com/datproject/dat-desktop): A desktop application for Dat

 #### Learn more! [docs.datproject.org](http://docs.datproject.org/) or [chat with us](https://gitter.im/datproject/discussions) ([#dat on IRC](http://webchat.freenode.net/?channels=dat))